okaydouglas/coding-with-gpt/README.md

 And was able to modify the return value so it returned the sum of the list instead of the actual list.

-For bash, it came up with a novel appraoch (using shuf) and was even able to change the algorithm used to generate the random numbers (going from shuf to /dev/random) when asked.
+For bash, it came up with a novel approach (using shuf) and was even able to change the algorithm used to generate the random numbers (going from shuf to /dev/random) when asked.

 Even though this is a trivial example I admit I'm pretty impressed with how easy it was to get useful work from the bot.
 Going forward I would probably ask ChatGPT for help on a technical question before I did a Google search.